uofink/Tile-Object-Placer/README.md

 # Tile-Object-Placer
-Python app that allows to place a PNG tileart and generate the BMP for client use.
+Python app that allows to place a PNG art and generate the BMP for client use.